ThinBASIC/thinBasic_TBGL/README.md

 This repository contains code of thinBasic module, which is in continuous development for 14 years.

-The first public version of the module was released on September 21st 2005 by Petr Schreiber as an experimental way to add OpenGL support to thinBasic programming language.
+The first public version of the module was released on September 21st, 2005 by Petr Schreiber as an experimental way to add OpenGL support to thinBasic programming language.

-Since then, the scope grew bigger, adding support for basic texture loading, custom model format, scene-entity system and much more - including 2D sprite system kindly contributed by Michael Hartlef, along with usefuly 2D primitive functions.
+Since then, the scope has grown bigger, adding support for basic texture loading, custom model format, scene-entity system and much more - including 2D sprite system kindly contributed by Michael Hartlef, along with useful 2D primitive functions.

-TBGL module is part of standard thinBASIC installation and the development is led by Petr Schreiber, who would like to continue the development here, on the official thinBasic GitHub.
+TBGL module is part of the standard thinBASIC installation and the development is led by Petr Schreiber, who would like to continue the development here, on the official thinBasic GitHub.

 ## Why is this at GitHub?